SmithWillSuffice/ohanga-pai/content/blog/82_bat_brics.md

 Normally I'd shoot myself for saying this, but sometimes, just sometimes, it pays to be a pollyanna.
-Too much digging into ecological collapse forecasts and Degrowth circles I think can lead to depression.
+Too much digging into ecological collapse forecasts and Degrowth circle groupthink, I think, can lead to depression.
 But that's a killer.
 I know.

 The 𝔣𝔘ℭ𝔎ℑ𝔑𝔊 right-wing ℭ𝔘𝔑𝔗𝔰 know how to wish their world into being, they never suffer from depression.
 They just take action... by finding a new